 April 10, 1956 - Nat King Cole was beaten up by a group of racial segregationists in Birmingham, Ala.

-April 10, 1961 - U.S. President John F. Kennedy threw out the first pitch as 26,724 watch the Washington Senators lose to Chicago White Sox, 4-3, at Griffith Stadium in the franchise's first game.
+April 10, 1961 - U.S. President John F. Kennedy threw out the first pitch as 26,724 watched the Washington Senators lose to Chicago White Sox, 4-3, at Griffith Stadium in the franchise's first game.

 April 10, 1975 - A radio version of Alabama author Ambrose Bierce's story "The Damned Thing" was broadcast as part of the series the CBS Radio Mystery Theatre.

 April 10, 1981 – Sparta Academy’s baseball team beat Fort Dale Academy, 12-7, in Greenville, Ala.
-Sparta’s Mike Mixon was the winning pitcher and he had four hits, including a triple.
+Sparta’s Mike Mixon was the winning pitcher, and he had four hits, including a triple.
 Sparta’s Andy Hammonds also hit a home run.